Coffee tasting: learning to identify the aromas

 EAST AFRICA

 Jasmine flowers, red fruits, berries, citrus.
-Pronounced acidity, light to medium body.
+Marked acidity, light to medium body.

 SOUTH AMERICA

-Dark chocolate, tobacco, leather, cashews.
+Dark chocolate, tobacco, leather, cashew nuts.
 Full body, moderate acidity.

 SOUTHEAST ASIA

 Earth, wood, grass, warm spices.
 Heavy body, low acidity.
-Often more heavily roasted.
+Often a darker roast.

 TASTING EXERCISE